 nearly as much fun as our “world famous” birthday parties!

 WIFI is available throughout the facility, but it works best in our Café and bleachers.

 Entertainment is provided during the Friday evening, Saturday/Sunday (2-5 sessions), as well as our Holiday sessions, where there are on-ice games (such as Limbo and Giant Dice); dances (Hokey Pokey, Cha

 Cha Slide, Macarena); laser light shows; music videos; live DJ; giant video screens where you can see yourself and your friends skating!
-There's also snow falling from the ceiling, a pile of snow to play in, disco lights and black lights.
+There's also snow falling from the ceiling, disco lights and black lights.

 Wheelchair users are welcome on the ice.
 You will need to be accompanied by an aide who will be able to walk on the ice in rubber-cleated spikeys (provided free of charge).
 For more details, CLICK HERE.

 You can also rent a sled hockey sled for the same price as rental skates.